JHU-PL-Lab/www-fpse/assignments/project.md

 * The idea here is to make some application where all the interaction is via the command line.
 * Persistent data across command invocations could be saved in a file using the `Stdio` library.
 * This path is the most straightforward of the three choices.
-* Here are some simplistic examples, you would need more than these
+* Here are some simplistic examples, you would need much more than these

 * A minesweeper game.
 Here is a mock of such a game:
 ```sh